Illumina/manta/src/markdown/mantaUserGuide.md

 * __candidateSV.vcf.gz__
     * Unscored SV and indel candidates.
-Only a minimal amount of supporting evidence is required for a SV to entered as a candidate.
-An SV or indel must be a candidate to be considered for scoring, therefor if an SV cannot appear in the other VCF outputs if it is not present here.
-Note that this file includes indels down to a very small size (10 by default) intended to be passed on to a small variant caller without scoring by manta itself (by default manta scoring starts at size 51).
+Only a minimal amount of supporting evidence is required for a SV to be entered as a candidate.
+An SV or indel must be a candidate to be considered for scoring, therefore an SV cannot appear in the other VCF outputs if it is not present in this file.
+Note that by default this file includes indels down to a very small size (>= 10 bases).
+  These are intended to be passed on to a small variant caller without scoring by manta itself (by default manta scoring starts at size 51).
 * __diploidSV.vcf.gz__
     * SVs and indels scored and genotyped under a diploid model for the normal sample.
-The scores in this file do not reflect any information in the tumour bams
+The scores in this file do not reflect any information in the tumor bams
 * __somaticSV.vcf.gz__
     * SVs and indels scored under a somatic variant model.
-  This file will only be produced if at least one tumour bam argument is supplied during configuration
+This file will only be produced if at least one tumor bam argument is supplied during configuration

 All variants are reported in the vcf using symbolic alleles unless they are classified as a small indel, in which case full sequences are provided for the vcf `REF` and `ALT`